-Crisis houses offer intensive, short-term support so that you can manage and resolve your crisis in a residential setting (rather than hospital).
+Crisis houses offer intensive, short-term support to help you manage a mental health crisis in a residential setting (rather than in a hospital).

 - overnight accommodation

 - intensive treatment.

 |Crisis house, sanctuary or safe haven?

 Services with these names can be very similar.
 The main difference is that crisis houses usually offer overnight accommodation with a bed for you to sleep in.

 Services described as sanctuaries or safe havens usually don't provide somewhere to sleep or live in.
 But they might be open overnight as a supportive place for you to go during a crisis.